-The donation received for the Healthy Lungs for Life was used to help pay grants to individuals and organisations under that programme.
-These were paid in July 2020.

-The Dragon Project is an IMI funded project, using artificial intelligence (AI) and machine learning to deliver a decision support system for the precise coronavirus diagnosis using CT scanning.
+15 Rostriotod funds (Continued) The Dragon Project is an IMI funded project, using artificial intelligence (AI) and machine learning to deliver a decision support system for the precise coronavirus diagnosis using CT scanning.
 ELF is involved in patient input and communication and dissemination.
-ELF hosts the website (europeanlung.org/dragon/).
+ELF hosts the website (europeanlung.org/ dragon/).
+DiscovAir is a HORIZON2020 funded project that will develop a lung cell atlas. other cells, certain medications and how the lungs in people with lung diseases are public perspective on the project and involved in communication and dissemination.
 DiscovAir is a HORIZON2020 funded project that will develop a lung cell atlas.
 This will be a 3D reconstruction of how the cells in the lungs interact with other cells, certain medications and how the lungs in people with lung diseases are difference from those without disease.
 ELF is helping getting the patient and public perspective on the project and involved in communication and dissemination.

-16 Restricted funds (Continued)
+Better-B is an HORIZON2020 funded study involving international breathless project will test whether an antidepressant can be repurposed to help in managi involved in communication and dissemination together with the ERS.
 Better-B is an HORIZON2020 funded study involving international breathlessness experts from respiratory, palliative care and rehabilitative specialisms.
 The project will test whether an antidepressant can be repurposed to help in managing breathlessness where non-drug treatments cannot be effectively used.
 ELF is involved in communication and dissemination together with the ERS.
+FAIR is an EU-funded project aiming to assess an adjunct to antibiotic therapy as an eme on the unique immunomodulator flagellin that enhances airway epithelial innate immune nebulisation.
+ELF is involved in communication and dissemination together with the ERS.
 FAIR is an EU-funded project aiming to assess an adjunct to antibiotic therapy as an emerging concept to overcome AMR in pneumonia.
 The research focusses on the unique immunomodulator flagellin that enhances airway epithelial innate immune defences, and the development of airway-specific aerosol delivery by nebulisation.
 ELF is involved in communication and dissemination together with the ERS.

-UNITE4TB is the newest project of the IMI AMR Accelerator, a public-private collaboration with the shared goal of progressing the development of new medicines to treat or prevent resistant bacterial infections.
+UNITE4TB is the newest project of the IMI AMR Accelerator, a public-priv medicines to treat or prevent resistant bacterial infections.
+The 7-year project ai and novel drugs, with the goal of developing new and highly active TB treatmer UNITE4TB is the newest project of the IMI AMR Accelerator, a public-private collaboration with the shared goal of progressing the development of new medicines to treat or prevent resistant bacterial infections.
 The 7-year project aims to accelerate and improve the clinical evaluation of combinations of existing and novel drugs, with the goal of developing new and highly active TB treatment regimens for drug-resistant and sensitive TB.
+OPTIMA is an Innovative Medicines Initiative (IMI)-funded EU project aiming the most up-to-date individualised treatments and innovative therapies.
+It wi interpretable guidelines, and using AI-driven technology and tools.
 OPTIMA is an Innovative Medicines Initiative (IMI)-funded EU project aiming to ensure that every patient with lung, prostate and breast cancer has access to the most up-to-date individualised treatments and innovative therapies.
-It will do this by strengthening shared decision-making using dynamic computer-interpretable guidelines, and using AI-driven technology and tools.
+It will do this by strengthening shared decision-making using dynamic computer- interpretable guidelines, and using AI-driven technology and tools.

-17 Analysis of net assets between funds ---- ---------- -------- -------- --------- -------
+16 Analysis of net assets between funds